About Us

 A: I believe humans resemble their hometowns.
 I am like Istanbul, the town that connects two continents through bridges.
 Like Istanbul, I bridge the distance between difficult, boxy electronics and gentle, time-dynamic elastic biology.
 Today’s electronics are up to six times stiffer than smooth tissue inside the human body.
 So, when you want to combine electronics with the body, there are intense challenges.

 Because we can not exchange biology, we provide you with new methods to make digital devices with shapes and mechanical homes matching human tissues.
-I create routinely adaptive electromechanical structures within sensors and trans-users, and those gadgets can be seamlessly carried out to any curvy part of your frame.
+I create routinely adaptive electromechanical structures within sensors and transducers, and those gadgets can be seamlessly applied to any curvy part of your body.
 These gadgets are smart interfaces between patients and medical doctors.
-They are mechanically invisible, and you don’t sense like you have something for your skin; it acts as skin, even as trying to translate organic language into the digital language to understand what is happening in your frame.
+They are mechanically invisible, and you don’t sense you have something for your skin; it acts as skin, even as it tries to translate organic language into digital language to understand what is happening in your frame.

 Q: Can you provide a concrete instance of a tool you have been operating on?

-A: We make devices, for example, that may be a part of one’s non-public garment, including your bra, undies, blouse, or trousers, so you can area these gadgets at the pinnacle of your frame, and they could screen changes in stiffness.
-For instance, for melanoma and skin cancer patients, we have a device that is the type of tattoo you could follow to part of your body, and this device can create a colorful map of stiffness version.
-When you visit a medical doctor, the first behavior of bodily palpation of your skin is a good way to discover the stiffer location; however, with the device, you don’t want a medical doctor or rely on the sensitivity of a health practitioner’s fingers.
+A: We make devices, for example, that may be a part of one’s non-public garment, including your bra, undies, blouse, or trousers, so you can area these gadgets on top of your body, and they could screen changes in stiffness.
+For instance, for melanoma and skin cancer patients, we have a device that is the type of tattoo you could follow on part of your body, and this device can create a colorful map of stiffness.
+When you visit a medical doctor, the first step of bodily palpation of your skin is a good way to discover the stiff location; however, with the device, you don’t want a medical doctor or rely on the sensitivity of a health practitioner’s fingers.

 education